jonhoward42/breadboard_computer/Homebrew/README.md

 2. The new reset code (now in the BIOS) jumps to "COLD_START", immediately loading MS BASIC

 3. Additional commands added to MS Basic:
-    - LCDCR     - CR to the LCD (jump to line 2)
     - LCDCLS    - Clears the LCD screen
     - WOZMON    - Jumpts to LOADWOZMON (now in the BIOS) and loads WOZMON from BASIC